raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `nano morse-code.py`

+To give us access to the GPIO pins in our code we need to import the `RPi.GPIO` library.
 Add `RPi.GPIO as GPIO` to the import line at the top so that it reads:

 `import pygame, time, RPi.GPIO as GPIO`